ahmed-farhanur-rashid/Setting-Up-TensorFlow-with-GPU-Support-on-Windows/README.md

 ---

-## 📦 Step 2: Install Basic Packages
+## 📦 Step 2: Install Basic Packages (Optional if you have Jupyter Notebookn already installed)

 1. In the **`tf210` environment**, switch the filter dropdown to **Not Installed**.
 2. Search for and check the following package: